awjga/PORE-cupine/README.md

 # PORE-cupine
+## Chemical utilized probing interrogated using nanopores (PORE-cupine)
-## First version of PORE-cupine.
-Detecting SHAPE modification using direct RNA sequencing
+## Detecting SHAPE modification using direct RNA sequencing

 The codes in the two folders are similar.
 For single gene is suitable for running one gene at a time.